ivan-hc/AM/README.md

 		am apikey {Github Token}
 		am apikey delete

+**Description**:

-**Description**: Accede to github APIs using your personal access tokens.
+Accede to github APIs using your personal access tokens.
 The file named "ghapikey.txt" will be saved in ~/.local/share/AM.
 Use "`del`" to remove it.

 ------------------------------------------------------------------------
 ### `backup`, `-b`

 		am -b {PROGRAM}

+**Description**:

-**Description**: Create a snapshot of the current version of an installed program.
+Create a snapshot of the current version of an installed program.

 ------------------------------------------------------------------------
 ### `clean`, `-c`

 		am -c

+**Description**:

 Removes all the unnecessary files and folders.